oat-sa/taohub-articles/forge/QTI/qti-creator.md

 Every modification brought to the object will be serialized and saved as qti XML to the server via the qtiXmlRenderer.<br/>

-Please use the api and not idrect access to object because those methods trigger the right events and following this api will help implementing undo/redo methods.
+Please use the api and not indirect access to object because those methods trigger the right events and following this api will help implementing undo/redo methods.

 The main methods you may need are: